Admissions Requirements (Class of 2024, Entering Fall 2021)

 All pre-requisite coursework must be completed prior to submission of the CASPA primary application.

 Applicants from all academic disciplines are welcome to apply, provided they have completed a Baccalaureate degree and provided they meet the required minimum prerequisites as noted below.
 Prerequisite courses may be taken at any regionally accredited community college or 4-year college/university, either in person or online.
+The best way to verify whether or not your school is regionally accredited is to check your schools website, contact your registrars office, or look at the back of your official transcripts.

 - 8 semester/12 quarter units (including labs) in each of the following categories: